 Now, with over thirty years conducting behind me, I find it increasingly surprising how little change has occurred in the presentation of live performances of symphonic music.

 What has changed, is that the world has moved on from believing in the innate value and relevance of orchestras; including the pertinence of conductors and conducting, to working within a perceived value-driven framework.
 No longer is there an implicit understanding of the importance of orchestral music, fragmented as it has become by an unprecedented proliferation of choice of music and entertainment in people’s lives.
-I think this reality is fundamentally difficult to swallow, and orchestral personnel around the world continue to struggle with, and adapt to, the consequences of this truth.
+I think this reality is personally and fundamentally difficult to swallow.
+Certainly orchestral personnel around the world continue to struggle with, and adapt to, the consequences of this truth.

 I believe orchestral music is now more important than ever – and especially to – our children.
 This music has an essentialness; a DNA-like life strand rooted deeply within the psyche of human beings, once exposed to its ineffable charms.
 We have a responsibility to ensure the profoundities expressed in orchestral music are heard.